This post may contain affiliate links. Read the full disclosure here.

 Which is really embarrassing considering my daughter is 18 months old.
 Not to mention, I was a dancer most of my life and my mom taught spinning and aerobics all throughout my childhood.
 Being this sedentary is truly shameful.

 The only thing that makes me feel a little bit better is knowing that I am not the only mama out there who can’t find the time or energy to fit exercise into her already busy day.

 The thing is, working out is hard in and of itself, but working out when you’re incredibly tired from taking care of a new baby or chasing a crazy toddler around is absolutely dreadful.
-Not to mention finding the time!
+Not to mention finding the time to do it!

 It is so easy to just let the days go by and not make exercising a priority.

 - When our children see us exercise we are teaching them healthy behaviors.

 - Exercise is the best way to reduce stress and get some mood-boosting hormones pumping through our bodies.

 - Exercise helps build up our stamina so we can keep up with our kiddos.

 - Exercising and taking care of ourselves is the best way to take care of those we love.
 When we are better for ourselves, we are better moms, partners, and people!